 - Heat oven to 325°F while browning beef.

-- When all the beef is browned, add the onion and celery to the same pot and cook for 6-8 minutes until the edges begin to brown, adding more oil as needed.
-Stir in the garlic and cook 1 more minute until fragrant.
+- When all the beef is browned, add 1 chopped onion and 2 ribs chopped celery to the same pot and cook for 6-8 minutes until the edges begin to brown, adding more oil as needed.
+Stir in 6 cloves minced garlic and cook 1 more minute until fragrant.

-- Add the Guinness, tomato paste, Worcestershire sauce, salt, pepper, thyme, and bay leaves; stir to combine.
+- Add 12 ounces Guinness, 2 tablespoons tomato paste, 1 tablespoon Worcestershire sauce, 1 teaspoon salt, 1 teaspoon pepper, 2 teaspoons thyme, and 2 bay leaves; stir to combine.
 Return the beef and any juices on the plate to the pot and stir.
 Add just enough beef broth to raise the liquid to barely cover the beef (1 1/2 - 2 cups).
 Bring mixture to a strong simmer.